jundalisay/sp/content/en/research/sarkar/rarh/chapter-10.md

 Whom I have not seen, but whose name has reached my ears.
 Thinking of Him, I die.]

-Later, it was in this Ráŕh that kiirtana(1) came into being.
+Later, kiirtana(1) came into being in this Ráŕh.

 Kiirtana drew its impetus from Baul.

 The development of the rhythmic movement of the human mind in quest of the Supreme Entity is what is called kiirtana.

-Though kiirtana is prevalent in India and many other countries, the distinguishing feature of the kiirtana of Ráŕh is that it is chiefly, if not entirely, based on Baul.
+Kiirtana is prevalent in India and many other countries.

+But the distinguishing feature of Ráŕh kiirtana is that it is chiefly, if not entirely, based on Baul.

 It more concerns sweet devotional ideation on Parama Puruśa than descriptions of His hands, feet, eyes, nose and face.